 To be safe, I recommend to not ground nutmeg in higher-than-culinary doses without medical supervision.
 And if you do take it for its psychoactive effects, don’t do so very often.

 Can Nutmeg Damage the Liver?

 There are those who claim that nutmeg can damage the liver.
 Some of them may be confused by an unrelated condition known as “nutmeg liver,” or congestive hepatopathy.
 Nutmeg liver is not induced by ingesting nutmeg.
 The disease is called that because the livers of patients who have it look like the inside of a nutmeg.

 There are hepatoxic (toxic to the liver) substances in nutmeg, such as eugenol.
 However, the amount present in ground nutmeg is probably too low to cause any serious problems.
 And eugenol has benefits such as being antimicrobial, anti-inflammatory, anticancer, antioxidant, and neuroprotective.

-Moreover, nutmeg is used in a Traditional Chinese Medicine (TCM) to treat gastrointestinal diseases and some reports have indicated that nutmeg has hepatoprotective (liver protective) activity.
+Moreover, nutmeg is used in Traditional Chinese Medicine (TCM) to treat gastrointestinal diseases and some reports have indicated that nutmeg has hepatoprotective (liver-protective) activity.

-Finally, nutmeg, and myristicin in particular, has been found to hepatoprotective in a scientific study, meaning it could actually be protective to the liver, rather than toxic.
+Finally, nutmeg, and myristicin in particular, has been found to be hepatoprotective in a scientific study, meaning it could actually be protective of the liver, rather than toxic.